EdmondDantes/amphp-pool/README.md

 * without *additional extensions* (such as `Swoole`)
 * without auxiliary tools from *other* programming languages (such as `Go` + `Roadrunner`)

+## Why is this needed?

+* You want to use only pure PHP without additional extensions.
+* You want to control how your Workers operate, and you want to be able to program their behavior to ensure a better balance of performance and stability.

 ## Features

 * Workers for handling connections and background tasks (**jobs**), which are restarted and scaled on demand.